How to Adjust Caster With Shims

 By incorporating shims, mechanics can finely tune the caster to the vehicle manufacturer’s specifications.
 Regularly checking caster and making necessary adjustments can prevent excessive tire wear and maintain precise steering control.
 Recognizing these symptoms promptly can save on costly repairs and maintain vehicle performance.

-Expand your knowledge about Vehicle Maintenance with this article.
+Discover more interesting content on Vehicle Maintenance by reading this post.
 Brake Pedal Vibrates When Stopped

 Understanding Shims In Caster Adjustment